(updated 22 December 2021)

-If more than 15 people wish to take part in any group, some may be asked to join other groups.
+If more than about a dozen people wish to take part in any group, some may be asked to join other groups.
 Alternatively, if there is an additional ride-leader available, two groups may be formed (e.g. two Intermediate groups).
-If neither is possible, it will be for the relevant ride-leader to decide which 15 riders can take part.

 Before each group leaves, the ride-leader will record the names of all those participating.
 Riders who have not already agreed to the Covid contract and provided a contact phone number will be asked to do so.

 During the ride

 All riders should take care to practice good hygiene while riding.
 If you need to cough, sneeze, clear your nose etc., drop to the back of the group first or, traffic permitting, move further away from other riders and turn your head away from other riders.

 Face-coverings are still required inside cafes, so all riders should remember to bring a mask.
 At the cafe (particularly indoors), all riders should follow whatever restrictions may be in place at the time (e.g. distancing requirements, complying with one-way systems).
 If you are uncomfortable with visiting a cafe, you should explain this to the ride-leader.
 It may be possible to adjust the route to a cafe that has outdoor seating or where alternatives (e.g. places serving takeaway food and drink) are available.